coatespt/cursor-twitter/PROJECT_DESCRIPTION.md

 Each CSV file is about five minutes of the decahose, i.e., about 30,000 Tweets per file, or 33 files per million Tweets, which is about 2.7 logical hours of the decahose.
 We are actually processing 2.7 logical hours in about 10 minutes.

 If you are starting and stopping frequently for development purposes, the system can optionally read in the existing frequency data, for an instant start.
-Beware that if you are starting at some random point, the saved frequency data will be wrong to an unpredictable degree.
+Beware that if you are starting at some random point, the saved frequency data will be wrong to an unpredictable degree because background frequencies evolve as the day goes by and according to new subjects.
 This means you need to either start fresh or disregard the results until you have run for long enough to completely update the background statistics.

 ## AI Portion

 ## JSON to Postgres

 The JSON to Postgres step is reasonably fast, being dominated by the time to unpack the JSON.
 Tweets on new subjects are almost never as much as 1% of the full volume.
-A batch might represent five seconds of the full firehose and result in 100 to 200 rows, so moving the data into Postgres is not a heavy load on the database server.
+A batch might represent five seconds of the full firehose and result in 100 to 200 output rows, so moving the data into Postgres is not a heavy load on the database server.

 The AI piece is bottlenecked by access to Ollama, which takes about fifteen seconds per cluster.
 This works out to about 1.5 of the decahose rate, whereas the initial load into Postgres could handle several firehose loads.